jpildush/Computer-and-Network-Security-Projects/Automatic Cipher/README.md

  A compiled executable file (.exe) has been provided for use on Windows systems.

  ### Executing on Mac/Linux
- **I have provided a compiled output file, if compiling the program is not desired.
+ A compiled output file has been provided, if compiling the program is not desired.
- Compiling and executing on Mac or Linux requires terminal access.**
+ Compiling and executing on Mac or Linux requires terminal access.

  #### Compiling Source Code in Terminal
- **Please note directly copying the execution lines may give errors during compilation.
-To prevent this, write out the compile command below into terminal rather than pasting it into terminal**
+ Please note directly copying the execution lines may give errors during compilation.
+To prevent this, write out the compile command below into terminal rather than pasting it into terminal

  ```
  g++ AutomaticCipher.cpp -o AutomaticCipher.out -std=c++11